 Steve Engle studies and teaches the political and economic evolution of the 19th Century American Republic.
 His research in this period has focused on the study of the American Civil War and Reconstruction Era, and his books include studies of the ethnic dimensions of the period, civil-military relations during the war, and the politics of power.
 His books include: Yankee Dutchman: The LIfe of Franz Sigel (1993), Don Carlos Buell: Most Promising of All (1999), Struggle of the Heartland (2001), The American Civil War in the West (2002), The American Civil War: T his Mighty Scourge of War (2003), (co-authored with Gary Gallagher, Robert Krick, and Joseph Glatthaar), and most recently a co-edited work entitled, A Yankee Horseman in the Shenandoah Valley (2012) (co-edited with David Coles).
 He is also the editor for a volume entitled, A War Worth Fighting: Abraham Lincoln's Presidency and Civil War America, forthcoming by the University Press of Florida.
-His current work, Gathering to Save a Nation: Abraham Lincoln, Union Governors, and the Preservation of the Union is forthcoming with Johns Hopkins University Press.His articles and essays have appeared in Civil War History, Journal of the West, Journal of Negro History, Yearbook of German-American Studies, Journal of Urban History, and the AHA Perspectives. .
+His current work, Gathering to Save a Nation: Abraham Lincoln, Union Governors, and the Preservation of the Union is forthcoming with Johns Hopkins University Press.His articles and essays have appeared in Civil War History, Reviews in American History, Journal of the West, Journal of Negro History, Yearbook of German-American Studies, Journal of Urban History, AHA Perspectives and The American Historian. .

 A native of the Lower Shenandoah Valley, Steve grew up near Harpers Ferry, West Virginia.
 He received his Ph.D. in American History from Florida State University in 1989.
 He spent a year teaching at Florida State university before joining the faculty at Florida Atlantic University in 1990.
 In his time at FAU he has served as the Director of Graduate Programs (1997-2002), and as Department Chair (2002-2007).
 He is currently the Director of the Department's Symposia Series.